The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 Linux distributions running kernel 2.6 and later.

-- Red Hat Enterprise Linux Server 4 and later
+- Red Hat Enterprise Linux Server - all releases with full support or maintenance support

 - Windows Server 2012 R2